jpickell/dotfiles/README.md

 <img src="http://www.jeffpickell.com/images/bash_prompts.png" alt="Example of environment specific colorized prompt">
 *(FYI -- I added the dashes in the picture to obscure actual server names and although not shown here, if you sudo to a root shell, the user name changes to 'root' and is colorized red.)*

+**bin/git-branch.pl**
-Also includes code to show the git branch of the current directory (if it is under git control) and a nifty bit that gets rid of the error messages when git is not installed on a server.
+Perl snippet to show the git branch of the current directory (if it is under git control) and a nifty bit that gets rid of the error messages when git is not installed on a server.

 **.bash_profile**